Anti-Trump activists hold rallies across US to call for impeachment

 The call included a note that the actions “are intended to be nonviolent and peaceful” and that organizers expect protesters to “act lawfully” and de-escalate any confrontation.

 While protests were being eyed across the country, California seemed to be the main state for the demonstration.
-The Mercury News reported that more than 140 rallies were expected through Southern California.
+The Mercury News reported that more than 140 rallies were expected through Southern California and across the nation overall.

 The outlet reported that the day began with a protest in Seal Beach -- aptly named “Impeach on the Beach” where demonstrators spelled out “Impeach!” with beach towels.